 With it coming out as the most common in India, Japan and almost every European country on our list, it’s prevalent in some of the most densely populated areas in the world.

-Pollen is the most popular allergen in: Afghanistan, Algeria, Austria, Azerbaijan, Bangladesh, Belgium, Benin, Bulgaria, Czech Republic, Denmark, DR Congo, Finland, France, Germany, Guinea, Haiti, Hungary, India, Indonesia, Italy, Japan, Kazakhstan, Mali, Morocco, Nepal, Netherlands, Norway, Pakistan, Senegal, Serbia, Slovakia, South Korea, Spain, Sweden, Switzerland, Togo, Ukraine, Uzbekistan, Vietnam.
+Pollen is the most common allergen in: Afghanistan, Algeria, Austria, Azerbaijan, Bangladesh, Belgium, Benin, Bulgaria, Czech Republic, Denmark, DR Congo, Finland, France, Germany, Guinea, Haiti, Hungary, India, Indonesia, Italy, Japan, Kazakhstan, Mali, Morocco, Nepal, Netherlands, Norway, Pakistan, Senegal, Serbia, Slovakia, South Korea, Spain, Sweden, Switzerland, Togo, Ukraine, Uzbekistan, Vietnam.

 2/ Latex allergy